 Unless such landowner files a written request for a hearing before the Village Board within the time directed to perform said work, the landowner shall take such corrective action within the time allotted.
-If a hearing is properly requested, the Village Board shall grant such hearing and determine whether the Village Superintendent's notice should be enforced, modified or rescinded.
+If a hearing is properly requested, the Village Board shall grant such hearing and determine whether the Village Official's notice should be enforced, modified or rescinded.
 Alternatively, the Village Board may, by resolution, delegate and/or appoint an individual or individuals to conduct the hearing to render a decision thereon, which decision shall have the same effect as a decision of the Village Board.

 Failure to trim, cable, remove or appropriately secure a dangerous tree within the time specified to ensure a safe condition shall be a violation of this article.

-Upon the failure of a landowner to trim, cable, remove or otherwise secure a dangerous tree, the Board of Trustees may cause such tree to be trimmed, cabled, removed or secured and assess the expense thereof upon the real property involved, and such charge shall constitute a lien and charge upon the real property upon which it is levied until paid or otherwise satisfied or discharged and shall be collected by the Village Treasurer.
+Upon the failure of a landowner to trim, cable, remove or otherwise secure a dangerous tree, the Board of Trustees may cause such tree to be trimmed, cabled, removed or secured and assess the expense thereof upon the real property involved, and such charge shall constitute a lien and charge upon the real property upon which it is levied until paid or otherwise satisfied or discharged and shall be collected by the Village Clerk.
 Such charge shall include, among other things, administrative, legal and actual expenses incurred by the Village and shall be collected in the manner provided by law for the collection of delinquent taxes.

 Violators of any of the portions of this article shall be guilty of any offense punishable as provided in Chapter 1, Article I, of this Code for each and every week following the expiration of the time allotted by the Board of Trustees, or the time as extended by the Board, for the removal of the hazardous condition.